26 Badass Mountain Elopement Locations, Mountain Elopement Packages, and More Info!

 Great Smoky Mountains National Park

 Great Smoky Mountains National Park is America’s most visited National Park, due to its beautiful mountain views and all of the fun outdoor activities available.
 It’s also North Carolina’s only national park!
 The mountain range reaches around 7,000 feet of elevation and is known for its smoky haze.
 Much of the park is open to outdoor weddings with a maximum of 20 people, although there are some designated sites for larger weddings.
+Check out this post for more information on an elopement in Great Smoky Mountains National Park.

 Asheville is a very popular outdoor elopement and wedding location on the east coast due to it’s beautiful scenery and southern charm.
 There are lots of public lands in the area such as national forests and state parks to consider for your mountain elopement.